-Thurlow concealed from his colleagues his interviews with the Whig leaders, and his more confidential interviews with the Prince; but complete secrecy was very difficult to attain.
-On November 28, before the King was removed from Windsor to Kew, he visited him in company with Pitt, and Miss Burney has given a curious account of the interview.
-1 Pitt was, as always, composed, and expressed his attachment and respect with simplicity and good feeling, but Thurlow presented the most edifying spectacle of passionate and uncontrollable loyalty.
+Thurlow concealed from his colleagues his interviews with the Whig leaders, and his more confidential interviews with arguments which probably determined the Government are given very fully in a letter from W. Grenville to Lord Buckingham-Courts and Cabinets of Geo.
+III. i.
+448-454.
+Sir Gilbert Elliot, who was well acquainted with the sentiments of Carlton House, wrote to his wife on November 25: 'The Prince is, I believe, as much determined at present as possible never to have anything to do with Pitt, who was very absurdly arrogant in his good fortune, and insulted the Prince in his manner and conduct whenever he could, even in public and in his presence.-Lady Minto's Life of Sir G Elliot, i 238 the Prince; but complete secrecy was very difficult to attain.
+On November 28, before the King was removed from Windsor to Kew, he visited him in company with Pitt, and Miss Burney has given a curious account of the interview.1 Pitt was, as always, composed, and expressed his attachment and respect with simplicity and good feeling, but Thurlow presented the most edifying spectacle of passionate and uncontrollable lovalty.
 'He went into the presence of the King with a tremor such as before he had been only accustomed to inspire; and when he came out he was so extremely affected by the state in which he saw his royal master and patron that the tears ran down his cheeks and his feet had difficulty to support him.'
-He perhaps a little overacted his part, for his colleagues were quite aware of his character, and they already knew or suspected his treachery.
-2 A slight accident, which has been often related, soon after disclosed to them the relations of Thurlow with the Prince.
-A council was one day held at Windsor, and Thurlow had been there for some time before his colleagues arrived.
-When the time for their departure came, the hat of the Chancellor was missing.
-After a long search a page brought it into the hall where the ministers were still standing, saying with great simplicity, 'My Lords, I found it in the closet of the Prince of Wales.'
-The confusion of the Chancellor was evident, and his colleagues quite understood the situation.
-Pitt appears to have said nothing, but he confided the conduct of the regency measures in the House of Lords to Lord Camden.1
+He perhaps a little overacted his part, for his colleagues were quite aware of his character, and they already knew or suspected his treachery.2 A slight accident, which has been often related, soon after disclosed to them the relations of Thurlow with the Prince.
+A council was one day held at Windsor, and Thurlow had been there for some time